mobalab/rag-chat-for-amazon-bedrock/readme.txt

 This plugin uses the following Amazon Bedrock API endpoints provided by Amazon Web Services, Inc.:
 * PUT https://bedrock-agent.{$region}.amazonaws.com/knowledgebases/{$knowledge_base_id}/datasources/{$data_source_id}
+    * Called when a post or page is created or updated.
+    * Used to add / update content on Amazon Bedrock.
+    * The whole content (post or page) is sent.
 * POST https://bedrock-agent.{$region}.amazonaws.com/knowledgebases/{$knowledge_base_id}/datasources/{$data_source_id}/documents/deleteDocuments
+    * Called when a post is deleted or moved to trash.
+    * Used to delete content from Amazon Bedrock.
+    * Only the post / page ID is sent.
 * POST https://bedrock-agent-runtime.{$region}.amazonaws.com/retrieveAndGenerate
+    * Called when a visitor asks a question.

-The first two endpoints are used to synchronize your WordPress content to Amazon Bedrock.
-The third endpoint is used to generate responses using Amazon Bedrock's AI.
+    * Used to generate responses using Amazon Bedrock's AI.
+    * The query that the user enters is sent.
+    * The response contains a session ID, and it will be send to this endpoint in the subsequent requests along with the query.

 Please see the following links for more information about Amazon Web Services:
 * [AWS Service Terms](https://aws.amazon.com/service-terms/)